John Rubey: Early life

 Rubey was born on October 5, 1951, in Evergreen Park, Illinois, to Charles and Catherine Whalen-Rubey.
 His father was a senior sales executive for Schwartz Paper Company, while his mother tended to John and his seven siblings.

 Education

-He holds a B.S. in accounting and economics from Regis University.
+He held a B.S. in accounting and economics from Regis University.
 Eighteen years after graduating, Rubey returned to school at the University of Houston to obtain an MBA.
 Rubey was certified by the state of Colorado as a certified public accountant.
 While at Regis University, Rubey ran the activities board and oversaw the coordination of concerts, films, dances and other student activities.